- Main sources

 - the one choice we none of us have is to be born.
 Heaney’s birth and his place in ‘history’ were determined by his parents; as with all babes-in-arms he was thrust onto the scene unable at first to sustain himself;

-- on the journey from ignorance to knowledge, the five senses Heaney’s body was equipped with would enable him to establish contact with his world; his generous-minded, modest and sensitive nature (to the point of inhibition, he might have said) would serve him well; his fine intelligence would enable him to benefit fully from the classical education open to him in the 1950s and reach the highest levels of academic achievement; his creative talent would one day bring him a Nobel Prize for Literature.
-No mean feat for a child playing trains on a 1940’s sofa.
+- on the journey from ignorance to knowledge, the five senses Heaney’s body was equipped with would enable him to establish contact with his world; his generous-minded, modest and sensitive nature (to the point of inhibition, he might have said) would serve him well; his fine intelligence would enable him to benefit fully from the classical education open to him in the 1950s and reach the highest levels of academic achievement; his creative talent would one day bring him a Nobel Prize for Literature – no mean feat for a child playing trains on a 1940’s sofa in a Mossbawn farmhouse!

 - Heaney’s precocious brain provided him with the power of discernment from a very early age; he was not about to be sent on a fool’s errand by his father (in The Errand), no doubt impressing his dad but also revealing that the youngster’s insight and intelligence had already taught him (as he awaited ‘ the next move’) that life resembled a game of chess;